solutionstack/Linda/README.md

 SELECT * FROM `address` WHERE( city_id < 100 ) OR city_id IN ('300', '400', '500') LIMIT 0, 1000;
 ```
 You'll notice that even though the <b>where_in</b> clause came first, the <b> where clause</b> was processed first<br/>
-This is a design decision, as thus all WHERE clauses would be processed before WHERE IN's, irrespective of the order the methods where called
+This is a design decision, as thus all WHERE clauses would be processed before WHERE IN's, irrespective of the order the methods where called, you can also pass a sub-query string as the second value of a <b> where_in</b> method call

 # INNER JOIN CLAUSE